nadjaalthaus/ET/readme.md

 demonstrate these, respectively (for Distracter-First trials, the procedure is equivalent).

 The scripts will have to be adapted slightly for new studies, in particular if using different settings/parameters.

+These scripts are intended for "sample report" exports from EyeLink/DataViewer.
+Exported files need to be placed in subdirectory ./Data.
+Preprocessing using MainWorkflow.py is to be run before modelling in R.